 Either way, having unsealed or open boxes lying around will only slow down your move.

-Try to disassemble anything that is oddly shaped and won’t fit in a box.
+Whenever possible, try to disassemble any pieces that are oddly shaped and won’t fit in a basic moving box.
 If you need help disassembling or wrapping an item, ask your movers!

-“When the movers are tilting the dollies back and maneuvering this item, to where they have to turn it on its side.
-All the weight of it falls to the bottom or toward the tilt, and it causes a high risk for damages—not just to walls and the floors that we’re traveling through, but also to the actual items that are in the drawers.
-They could fall to the back, and depending on how delicate it is, it could break, jewelry could tangle and bust in the rails of the drawers… Clothing could tangle and damage as well.”
+“When the movers are tilting the dollies back and maneuvering [a dresser]—to where they have to turn it on its side—all the weight falls to the bottom or toward the tilt, and it causes a high risk for damages.
+Not just to walls and the floors that we’re traveling through, but also to the actual items that are in the drawers.
+They could fall to the back, and depending on how delicate it is… It could break; jewelry could tangle and bust in the rails of the drawers… Clothing could tangle and get damaged, as well.”

-You might think it’s easier than taking them all out and putting them back later… but that’s only true if your clothes or furniture aren’t damaged in the moving process.
+You might think it’s easier than taking all your clothes out and folding them again later, but that’s only true if there are no damages in the moving process!

-It’s important that jewelry is packed tightly but gently, and that box is sturdy enough to hold up if it gets banged around in your backseat or trunk from driving over a pothole or braking abruptly.
+- Make sure your jewelry is packed tightly but gently, and that box is sturdy enough to hold up if it gets banged around in your backseat or trunk from driving over a pothole or braking abruptly